 This year, Tomorrowland went digital on July 25 and 26, beckoning in 1 million viewers to watch the online event that was constructed with the Unreal Engine 3D game engine.
 With approximately 200 staff working for 3 months, 60 artists were recorded to join the lineup across 8 stages.

-With huge hype for this event, and excitement around it being a virtual and interactive entertainment experience, let’s revisit Tomorrowland with an in-depth run through of the festival beyond the lingo and in the context of the tools that were used, the fans who watched, and finally, what Tommorrowland signifies in the context of the live music industry (skip to end to cut to the chase to learn about virtual concerts and where everything is going in this 5 min video).
+With huge hype for this event, and excitement around it being a virtual and interactive entertainment experience, let’s revisit Tomorrowland with an in-depth run through of the festival beyond the lingo and in the context of the tools that were used, the fans who watched, and finally, what Tomorrowland signifies in the context of the live music industry (skip to end to cut to the chase to learn about virtual concerts and where everything is going in this 5 min video).

 The login experience was seamless.
 After purchasing a ticket, I was able to login to the festival grounds with a username and password on Tomorrowland’s website.
 Upon entering the unique password protected web page, a directional screen appeared to provide me with information about how to navigate the page.
 This was a great start to the festival, with little to no barrier to entry, accessible on Mac/PC and mobile phone via the web — although not accessible via virtual reality.

 With a low poly environment (simple visual design) the graphics also contributed to the experience being accessible to attendees who may not have a high powered gaming setup.

 With Boom, Belgium out of the picture under COVID-19, Tomorrowland took place in the digital world of Pāpiliōnem.
 The island, experience and artist recordings took 3 months to develop with Tomorrowland’s staff and additional developers, bringing in approximately 200 people total to work on the project.